BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 To do this, set up two configuration files — `proc_grps.json` and `pgm_conf.json`.
 Follow these steps:

 1. After you open a HLASM file for the first time, two pop-ups display.
-Select **Create `pgm_conf.json` with current program** and **Create empty `proc_grps.json`**.
+Select **Create empty proc_grps.json** and **Create pgm_conf.json with this file**.
    Two configuration files are then created with default values.
 They are stored in the `.hlasmplugin` subfolder.
 2. Navigate to the `proc_grps.json` file.
 This is the entry point where you can specify paths to macro definitions and COPY files.
 3. Fill the `libs` array with the corresponding paths.
 For example, if you have your macro files in the `ASMMAC/` folder, add the string `"ASMMAC"` into the libs array.
-You can use either absolute or relative paths.
-Wildcards `?`, `*` and `**` can also be used.

-Follow the section *External Macro Libraries and COPY Members* below for more detailed instructions on configuring the environment.
+Follow the section [External Macro Libraries and COPY Members](#External-Macro-Libraries-and-COPY-Members) below for more detailed instructions on configuring the environment.

 ## Language Features